Snedashkovsky/cybergift/README.md

 This condition does not apply to the audience of the Manual Set Addresses.
 So only **~1/10** accounts will be actually claim a gift.

+### Excluding Fiat Brains

+Addresses based on the fiat system will not be included, namely those that satisfy these two conditions:
+- Stablecoin balance more than balance of the [selected ERC20 tokens](passionate_investors_and_cryptopunks__erc20_analysis.ipynb)
+- Stablecoin balance more than 0.1 ETH

 ## Audiences

 ### Average Citizens.
 ETH Analysis